jacksonianrtaylor/movie_rec_proj/README.md

 ## Challenges:

 * Many times, the users ratings are not accurate to their preference.
-This can introduce alot of noise (Garbage in Garbage out).
+This introduces poorly informed decisions (Garbage in Garbage out).

 * Intuitively, rating predictions to a users requested movie can be worse if the user only inputs a small number of rated movies, because there is less data that can be used to compare to other users and therefore less potential to accuractely rate movies based on this type of relationship.
 However, it is best to train and test a model where test users enter a small number of ratings because it is an easier task for the user in a front-end implementation of this model.
 There is a massive tradeoff between user friendly service and accuracy.

 * Predictions to a movies rating can be worse when there are a small number of users who rated that same movie.

-* The iterative_svd function discussed later has hyperparameters that can to be optimized.
+* The iterative_svd function discussed later has hyperparameters that to be optimized.
 This is the purpose of the [bayesian_optimization.ipynb](bayesian_optimization.ipynb) notebook.

 * Larger initial bounds for the optimization function likely gives better performing hyperparameter outputs but also leads to a higher computation time.

 * Increasing the number of calls to the optimization function and the number of tests per call can help the model produce better hyperparametrs but it is expensive.
-This is why dask is used for parrallel processing and numba is used as a jit compiler for the by far most taxing function found in both notebooks "epoch".
+This is why dask is used for parrallel processing and numba is used as a just-in-time(jit) compiler for the by far most taxing function found in both notebooks: "epoch".

-## Data source
+## Data source:

-* The raw data collected for this program/model is soley from: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=movies_metadata.csv
+The raw data collected for this program/model is soley from: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=movies_metadata.csv

-* It is too large to fit in the repository and reqires user credentials to download.
+It is too large to fit in the repository and reqires user credentials to download.
 [See How to (Install/Run).](#How-to-(Install/Run):)

 # Process:

-## preprocessing cells(1-4)
+## Preprocessing (cells(1-4)):

-The first portion of the full_model.ipynb notebook (cells(1-4)) is used for preprocessing.
+The first portion of the [full_model.ipynb](full_model.ipynb) notebook (cells(1-4)) is used for preprocessing.

-Using pandas, complete data rows are removed where there is a lack of data for certain columns.
+* Using pandas, complete data rows are removed where there is a lack of data for certain columns.

-Then the data is combined into a dataframe with columns values like this: (user_id, movie_id, users_rating_for_movie, columns for movies metadata..)
+* Then the data is combined into a dataframe with columns values like this: (user_id, movie_id, users_rating_for_movie, columns for movies metadata...)

-After converting the dataframe into a list, for each user, a loop removes rows of the list that contain a movie which already has a previous rating by the user.
+* After converting the dataframe into a list, for each user, a loop removes rows of the list that contain a movie which already has a previous rating by the user.
 The first movie rating for a movie is kept for each user.

-Then the process randomly chooses users that fall into the apropriate bounds for the number of ratings to be a svd user, train user, or test user (It chooses 10000 of each).
+* Then the process randomly chooses users that fall into the apropriate bounds for the number of ratings to be a Singular_Value_Decomposition(SVD) user, train user, or test user (It chooses 10000 of each).

-Finally, the data is extract from those users, structured into a list, and written into a csv file in this order (svd_users, train_users, test_users).
+* Finally, the data is extracted from those users, structured into a list, and written into a csv file in this order (SVD users, train users, test users).

 Then in the next part of the notebook (cells(5-8)) extracts the data in a format where random samples can be taken of the 10000 users of each type (user_to_data_svd, user_to_data_train, user_to_data_test)

 ## Overview for cells(5-8):

-The next cells (cells(5-8)) in the full_model.ipynb notebook are for creating the model specified in the goals section.
+The next cells (cells(5-8)) in the [full_model.ipynb](full_model.ipynb) notebook are for creating the model specified in the goals section.

-There are three input features to the final model features 1, 2, and, 3 (both train and test version)
+There are three input features to the final model features 1, 2, and, 3 (both train and test versions)

-There is also target_rating_train used to train the model and target_rating_test to test the model
+There is also target_rating_train used to train the model and target_rating_test to test the model.

-Each of these features stand on their own as predicitons to the target movie's rating but they each have a different method of doing so.
+Each of the three features stand on their own as predicitons to the target movie's rating but they each have a different method of doing so.

 This is why there combination in a linear model is effective.

 ## Content Based Filtering:

 ### Feature_1:

 Feature_1 is a non-weighted average of all the ratings for a user besides the target movie.
 This feature alone will not be the most precise since it does not value anything about the movie in question and is independent of what other users think about the movie.
 This feature works because a target movie rating is inevitably linked to how high a user rates movies on average.